 Engagement is the key to social media marketing success

-To understand why engagement is important for social media marketing success, you need to understand how social media marketing works — what social media marketing does to support your brand, and how to create engagement.
+To understand why engagement is important for social media marketing success, you need to understand how social media marketing works, what social media marketing does to support your brand, and how to create engagement.
 Let’s take a step back to see why you need to use social media and why engagement is important.

 Let’s look at a little example of how social media spreads a message compared with traditional media to help you understand why you need engagement.

 How to create engagement?